open-quantum-safe/liboqs-dotnet/README.md

 To build the .NET OQS wrapper you need a .NET development environment; see the Getting Started section on the [.NET Core](https://dotnet.github.io/) GitHub page for more information.

-The wrapper targets version 1.1 of the .NET Core, which can be obtained [here](https://dotnet.microsoft.com/download/dotnet-core/1.1).
+The wrapper targets version 1.2 and 2.0 of the .NET Standard, which can be obtained [here](https://dotnet.microsoft.com/download/dotnet-core/2.1).

+Installing .Net Core 2.1 SDK and above is recommended for the installation steps below.

 ### Step 1: Build liboqs